craftcms/docs/docs/3.x/extend/graphql.md

 }
 ```

-While there are many types you could implement, you’ll most likely work with interfaces that describe data models and input types for any mutations.
+While there are many GraphQL types you could implement, you’ll most likely work with interfaces that describe data models and input types for any [mutations](#mutations).

 ### Registering Types

 The Gql service includes a `registerGqlTypes` event you can use to register your own types.

-Here we’re registering the `WidgetInterface` class.
-While you’re not limited to adding interfaces, any class must have a `getType()` method that returns a valid GraphQL type definition.
+Here we’re registering the `Widget` interface we just looked at above.
+While you’re not limited to adding interfaces, any class you add must have a `getType()` method that returns a valid GraphQL type definition.

 ```php
 use craft\events\RegisterGqlTypesEvent;